 Long Bed 118” 120” 124” 114”

 Truck wheel base can be no shorter than 108" for only the standard cab short bed trucks.
 This rule doesn't apply to long bed or extended cab trucks; they will be shorter than factory when aftermarket leaf springs get added by roughly 4 inches.
 Factory front mounting location must be used and cannot be altered from factory stock location.
 (Update 2021)

-Front: Racing coil springs may be used with a minimum of 3 inch outside diameter - front only.
-Coil over eliminators are allowed on front end only!!!
-Or can still run 5 inch coil spring and make a spring bucket.
-No coil overs allowed!!!
-This is due to the Colorado having a strut type suspension.
-(Update 2021)
+Front: Racing coil springs may be used with a minimum of 3 inch diameter - front only.
+Coil overs are allowed on the front end only.
+You can still run the 5 inch springs like before if you so choose.
+(Update 2022)